smkartik/PleC_DivL_Spatial/README.md

 THE DETAILS OF EACH .m FILE ARE EXPLAINED BELOW

 PARAM.m contains the full list of parameters (rate and diffusion constants).
 It takes 2 arguments. the first argument specifies whether we are simulating a cell of fixed size (0) or a growing cell (1).
-The second argument specifeis which cell type is to be simulated.
+The second argument specifies which cell type is to be simulated.

 ODES.m contains the complete list of differential equations.